 Refining the Proposal

 [email protected]’s editorial team will help refine each proposal.
 Guest Editors should carefully consider the feedback we provide—we want to help make each Special Issue as successful as possible.
-The final approval of any proposal will be decided by the [email protected]’s editorial team and the journal’s Academic Editors.
+The final approval of any proposal will be decided by the A[email protected]’s editorial team and the journal’s Academic Editors.

 Publishing the Proposal